 Query guide: c# online regex tester

-C# Online Regex Tester (2026): Validate .NET Patterns with Confidence
+C# Online Regex Tester (2026): Preflight .NET Patterns Before You Ship

-Use a C# online regex tester in 2026 to verify .NET regex patterns, capture groups, and replacements before adding them to production code.
+Use a C# online regex tester workflow in 2026 to preflight .NET pattern intent, named groups, and replacements before final validation in System.Text.RegularExpressions.

 C# Regex Testing Pitfalls